vars1ty/JustFetch/README.md

 # JustFetch
-A simple minimal neofetch-like alternative, aimed at one thing: Just fetching information about your system.
+A simple minimal neofetch-like alternative, aimed at one thing: Just fetching information about your system, while being easy to configure.

 Nothing more, nothing less.